SubhamMukhopadhyay/SubhamMukhopadhyay/README.md

 3rd Year B.Tech Computer Science student at Narula Institute of Technology specializing in software development, web technologies, and AI integrations.

 *   **Development Style:** A versatile developer who blends traditional coding methodologies with modern frameworks and tools to rapidly build and scale applications.
+*   **AI Integration & APIs:** Experienced in calling AI APIs and leveraging platforms like Hugging Face for intelligent applications.
 *   **Soulara AI:** Lead AI Developer and core contributor to the application development of an AI-powered conversational practice partner.
 *   **Experience:** Completed technical internships in Artificial Intelligence at **CodSoft** and Web Development at **Cognifyz Technologies**.
-*   **Cloud & Deployment:** Proficient in deploying and maintaining web applications across platforms like Vercel and Netlify.
+*   **Cloud & Deployment:** Proficient in deploying and maintaining applications across platforms like Vercel, Netlify, and Render.
 *   **Community Engagement:** Active hackathon participant and collaborative team developer.

 ---